Camille78/Unreal-ros-plugin/README.md

 - Initialize Rosserial with the IP adress of your RosMaster in your actor blueprint thanks to the function **InitROS**
 - You can use the example functions **PublishTransformMsg**, **PublishCartNavStateMsg**, **OnNewYawCommand**, **OnNewVelocityCommand** or create your own functions in your actor's blueprint.

+You can also find a quick procedure to create your own ROS messages in the file [AddCustomMsg.txt](https://github.com/Camille78/Unreal-ros-plugin/blob/master/AddCustomMsg.txt).

 ## Example